chuckgreenman/senior-design/design_diagrams/Diagram_Description.md

-# Diagram Description: OSCAR (Open Social Clustering and Analysis for Reddit)
+# Diagram Description: OSCAR (Open Social Comparison and Analysis for Reddit)

 ## How To View The Diagrams
 The following is a description of the different compontents found within the diagrams and how they should be interpreted: